-In addition, the Company has recently acquired two existing memorial parks with an aggregate land area of 8.2 hectares and located in the provinces of Pampanga and Nueva Vizcaya.
+In addition, the Company has recently entered into agreements for the acquisition of two existing memorial parks with an aggregate land area of 8.2 hectares and located in the provinces of Pampanga and Nueva Vizcaya.
 These two memorial parks have been subdivided into approximately 24,400 memorial park lots and, as of the date of this Prospectus, are being re-developed by the Company to conform to its quality standards.
 The Company expects to commence marketing and sales of these projects within 2016.